 Building and Running an Organisation the 21st Century Way

 The organizational model of PlanAdapt can be described as an analogy to an atom model.
 It is primarily driven by two ideas: (1) self-determination and (2) a human-first approach.
 That means that the ambitions, needs, and aspirations of each individual prevail and that they are put in the center.
-In too many organisational settings, ambitions or interests of a few (i.e. owners or top managers) to ‘use’ others to generate revenue and exercise power have been the rule.
+In too many organisational settings, ambitions or interests of a few (i.e. owners or top managers) who ‘use’ others to generate revenue and exercise power have been the rule.
 We want each individual to thrive and live up to his or her full potential.
 This is why we have crafted PlanAdapt’s structure, processes and culture in a different way.

-The atom model shows how the vicinity to the ‘nucleus’ (i.e. the Coordination Hub) determines and expresses the (a) ability to shape and decide; (b) the expectation and opportunity to earn and (c) the frequency of collaboration.
+The atom model shows how the vicinity to the ‘nucleus’ (i.e. the Coordination Hub) determines and expresses (a) the ability to shape and decide; (b) the expectation and opportunity to earn and (c) the frequency of collaboration.
 While individuals in the coordination hub lay the groundwork to shape the organisation (covering administration, management, legal, finance, HR etc.), everyone else self-determines what they ‘want’ from an engagement in PlanAdapt and what they are ready to ‘give’.
 From an organisational development point of view, this highly flexible structure explores the experimental space between formal, full-time employment and a loose and relatively passive membership in a network, that someone else go governs and manages.